-For details on how to collect samples refer to the Department of Agriculture and Food's garden factsheet titled: Sending specimens for identification.
+For details on how to collect samples refer to the Department of Agriculture and Food's garden fact sheet Sending specimens for identification.

-The City of Rockingham's Health Services provides general advice to persons with pest control problems, however, City Officers are not experts in this field, therefore an appropriately qualified Pest Control Operator or the Department of Agriculture and Food should be contacted for advice.
+The City of Rockingham's Health Services provides general advice to people with pest control problems, however, City officers are not experts in this field, therefore an appropriately qualified Pest Control Operator or the Department of Agriculture and Food should be contacted for advice.